-The most recent round of external funding for eVIN and CoWIN ended in December 2022, though UNDP will continue to support implementation with the Government of India.
-42 Interestingly, about 85 percent of the total budget for eVIN and CoWIN (2015-2021) was expended on operational costs, including hardware procurement, training, HR, administration and logistics, with the remaining 15 percent spent on software development and hosting infrastructure.
+CoWIN continues with support from GAVI COVID-19 Delivery Support (CDS), and India's Ministry of Health.42 Interestingly, about 85 percent of the total budget for eVIN and CoWIN (2015-2021) was expended on operational costs, including hardware procurement, training, HR, administration and logistics, with the remaining 15 percent spent on software development and hosting infrastructure.
 In India alone, one million staff needed to be trained on CoWIN, and 375,000 facilities needed to be staffed and equipped.
-External funding was received between 2015-2021 before the Government of India committed to fully funding eVIN and CoWIN implementation.
-The Government has offered the CoWIN software to other countries, with UNDP as a potential partner to support its implementation.
-For this reason, the business model will need to address if and how UNDP will support the Government of India on future implementations in order to secure its future financial sustainability.
+The Government of India is committed for the smooth transition of eVIN and CoWIN from external funding to domestic funds, and has offered CoWIN software to other countries, with UNDP as a potential partner to support its implementation.
+For this reason, the business model will need to address if and how UNDP and GAVI will support the Government of India on future implementations outside India in order to secure its future financial sustainability.
 Regardless of the approach that emerges, customized business models that are adaptive to the needs of existing national public health programmes and infrastructure will be required.